bingo347/fn-js/src/curry.md

 # curry

-Wrap given function to a curried variant
+Wrap given function to a curried variant.
-The second argument - number of curried arguments in given function It's optional, and default is function.length
+The second argument - number of curried arguments in given function.
+It's optional, and default is function.length.

 ```javascript
 import curry from '@bingo347/fn/curry';